 Thank you to the Rattlejag Morris Dancers who came and gave us a fantastic Morris dancing lesson in February 2018 as part of our work on the Seasons badge.
 The Brownies had an brilliant time and did really well to learn the complicated broom dance – we know Pam and Jayne were very impressed!
 Click on the picture to be directed to their website to find out more.

-A massive thank you to Fab Discos who have provided the entertainment for 2 of our end of term parties.
-The first in 2016 for our Glitz and Glamour Hollywood themed awards night and again in 2017 for our Hawaii-themed party.
-The Brownies had an ace time and our party was made more special by having Hannah and Chris there to play some fantastic music and keep the Brownies active.
-We love them so much that we’ve booked them ready for our Christmas Party in 2019 🙂 Click on the picture to be directed to their website to find out more.
+A massive thank you to Fab Discos who have provided the entertainment for 3 of our end of term parties.
+The first in 2016 for our Glitz and Glamour Hollywood themed awards night; 2017 for our Hawaii-themed party and 2019 for our Movie-themed party.
+The Brownies always have an ace time and our parties was made more special by having Hannah and Chris there to play some fantastic music and keep the Brownies active.
+We love them so much that there’s no doubt we will continue to use them in the future.
+Click on the picture to be directed to their website to find out more.

 A massive thank you to The Bee Hive – Jo very kindly donated over 40 brand new sparkly new organza bags after one of our leaders put out a “wanted” post on her facebook page.
 These bags were used in April 2018 to make scented laundry bags and to hold our home made peppermint creams as part of our 100 Years of Home Making badge.
 Homemaking has been part of the Guiding programme since its beginning in 1910, with the Cook badge dating from among the earliest Guide badges.
 Homemaking skills will never go out of fashion so we completed this badge which encouraged the Brownies to have a go at some of the skills needed to run a house.
 The challenge consists of zones based on a different badge or combination of badges from the last 108 years: Cook/ Confectioner, Hostess, Knitter/Needlewoman, Laundress, Homemaker/ Handywoman and Gardener/Flower Arranger.
 We made beautiful flower arrangements, peppermint creams, scented laundry bags and napkin rings.
 We learnt how to do our washing, set the table and make pretty napkin displays.
 Lastly, we polished our shoes and tried silver cleaning, learnt to cross stitch, made a mood board and pom-poms.
 Click on the picture to be directed to their website to find out more.